mjyc/meteor-loglevel/README.md

 Meteor package for [pimterry\'s loglevel](https://github.com/pimterry/loglevel).

-For now, it is a thin wrapper around loglevel.
+It is a minimal wrapper around loglevel.

 ## Example